Skip Navigation

 Geography

 One of the more interesting geographical features of North America are the stunning Great Lakes.
 These lakes are the largest fresh water lakes in the world and make up large section of the eastern border with the United States and Canada.
 There are also several large rivers like the Mississippi, Rio Grande, Colorado and Saint Lawrence which dominate the continent.
-On the west coast of the United States and Canada are several large volcanoes and in the central part of the United States is the amazing Yellowstone National Park, which is a super caldera hot spot of geothermal uniqueness.
+On the west coast of the United States and Canada are several large volcanoes and in the north central part of the United States is the amazing Yellowstone National Park, which is a super caldera hot spot of geothermal uniqueness.
+The southwest's most famous geological feature is the Grand Canyon, in Arizona.
 Off the coasts are some very interesting islands that range from barren Arctic waste lands to desert islands with palm trees.

 Top